waynodiablo/Oystercard/bookmark_manager/20_improving_sign_up_workflow.md

 ## Learning Objectives covered

 * Configure password verification with a password_confirmation field
+* Use the flash to display messages to users

 ## To complete this challenge, you will need to